frankwang0909/speakingJS/Chapter17_Objects_and_Inheritance.md

-# CHAPTER 17 Objects and Inheritance
+# CHAPTER 17 Objects and Inheritance 对象与继承

 There are several layers to object-oriented programming (OOP) in JavaScript:
 - Layer 1: Object-orientation with single objects (covered in “Layer 1: Single Objects” on page 197)